 Tuross Head has some of the

-most stunning foreshores around—and there’s plenty of fishing
+most stunning foreshores around—and there are plenty of fishing

 options on our coast.
 With drummer, salmon, tailor, bream, blackfish

-and more catchable from our beaches and rocks, it stand to reason that
+and more catchable flathead from our beaches and rocks, it stands to

 When you do, it”s sure

 to be an experience you remember forever, even if you miss out on the

 fishing on the east coast, you should be mindful of the surf and swell.

 We beg you to keep safety at the forefront of your mind.
 In recognition